asmmhossain/port19/index.md

 - R is a free, open source platform for statistical and graphical analysis.
 - Scripts written in R can run on Windows, Linux and Mac OS X.
 - Graphs produced by R are reproducible.
-- R Has a large user space.
+- R has a large user space.

 ---